Esri/arcgis-maps-sdk-java-samples/map_view/take-screen-shot/README.md

 ## How to use the sample

-Click the Take Screenshot button to export the image.
+Click the "Take Screenshot" button to export the image.
 In the file chooser that opens, set a file name and location to save the image.

 ## How it works